-With our knowledge of these three basic systems, knowing their divine meaning and their typical abuses—inside ourselves and out—let’s look at how these laws apply to everything from seemingly insignificant life stuff to world-scale governments.
+We now have a basic knowledge of these three basic systems, knowing their divine meaning and their typical abuses—inside ourselves and out.
+So let’s look at how these laws apply to everything from seemingly insignificant life stuff to world-scale governments.

 First off, politics today has to be led by people who actively cultivate divine inspiration.
 Now, if we ourselves don’t possess such a channel, we’re going to have a hard time discerning this in someone else.
-Perhaps we have a stake in not knowing or maybe we’re just being naïve or ignorant, but more and more, people need to collectively come to the realization that this is a thing, and to choose their leaders accordingly.
+Perhaps we have a stake in not knowing about such things.
+Or maybe we’re just being naïve or ignorant.
+But more and more, people need to collectively come to the realization that this is a thing.
+And we need to choose our leaders accordingly.

 It is easier today to choose inspired leaders because of the spreading of Christ consciousness throughout the world.
-It takes a lot of courage for a leader to claim a channel of communication with this power, and also to own up to how hard it is to put self-interest aside.
-And let’s be clear, nothing hoses up a connection with the energy of Christ consciousness more quickly than a self-serving agenda.
+It takes a lot of courage for a leader to claim a channel of communication with this power.
+And it’s also not easy to own up to how hard it is to put self-interest aside.
+And let’s be clear, nothing clogs up a connection with the energy of Christ consciousness more quickly than a self-serving agenda.

-With selflessness at the top of the docket, world politics could blend together each one of these political systems, not in contradiction to each other but as one united whole.
-Indeed, a single government could be created that would combine the divine natures of monarchy and feudalism, socialism and communism, and democratic capitalism.
-Yes indeedy, it could be done.
+With selflessness at the top of the docket, world politics could blend together each one of these political systems.
+Not in contradiction to each other but as one united whole.
+Indeed, we could create a single government that combines the divine natures of monarchy and feudalism, socialism and communism, and democratic capitalism.
+Yes indeed, it could be done.

-For example, it is the struggling person who also strains to be independent, to exaggerate their individuality at the expense of others, to resist conforming.
+For example, it is the struggling person who also strains to be independent.
+They want to exaggerate their individuality at the expense of others, to resist conforming.
 They won’t ask for help.
-Meanwhile, across town, the lazy, demanding person wants to be coddled and given to without the slightest effort on their part.
+Meanwhile, across town, the lazy, demanding person wants to be coddled and given to.
+But they won’t make the slightest effort on their part.
 They resent whatever life expects of them, doing only what they can’t avoid, but against their will.
 This is the unruly child that needs a parent’s discipline.
 Neither is in balance.

-What’s more, tucked away in a corner of our soul is an area that proudly wants to use power to have everything; this part of ourselves doesn’t care about anyone else.
+What’s more, in a corner of our soul is an area that proudly wants to use power to have everything.
+This part of ourselves doesn’t care about anyone else.
 There is no one who doesn’t have some particle of this inside them.
 If this remains hidden, it will have more power to affect our lives by creating unwanted outcomes.
 If nothing else, it will create a separating wall of fear and loneliness.
 We need to face this wall and deal with it, breaking it down and eliminating it.
 Because it’s walls like this that clog us up.